cordutie/tex_framework/3_experiments.md

     </tbody>
   </table>
   <p style="text-align: center; font-size: 0.85em; color: #666;">
-  <strong>Table 2.</strong> Noise-Addition Robustness.
+  <strong>Table.</strong> Noise-Addition Robustness.
 Loss measurement between a sound and its noisy version.
 The amount of noise added is given in % of the signal's energy.
 Same data sampling as in the previous experiment.
   </p>
 </div>